drdaemos/xc5-docs/en/basics/itemslist_in_admin_area/items_list_sticky_panel_buttons.md

 - params - widget parameters used for the creation of the widget;
 - position - absolute position of the button within the group.

-For each element of the group, in the `style` parameter the presence of the `more-action` substring is required among the widget parameters.
+For each element of the group, the presence of a `more-action` substring is required in the `style` parameter among the widget parameters.

 #### Dropdown list

 To add a dropdown list, it is necessary to create a class inherited from `\XLite\View\Button\Dropdown\ADropdown` and use it as a class for a button within the group.
 The elements of the list are declared in the method `\XLite\View\Button\Dropdown\ADropdown::defineAdditionalButtons()` following the same principle as in `\XLite\View\StickyPanel\ItemsListForm::defineAdditionalButtons()`.
 For the list to be expanded upwards, which is the thing you require the most often for the panel, it is necessary to return the string `dropup` from the method `\XLite\View\Button\Dropdown\ADropdown::getDefaultDropDirection()` (or send the widget parameter `\XLite\View\Button\Dropdown\ADropdown::PARAM_DROP_DIRECTION` with that value in the `params` field of the group element).

-Для добавления разделителя в список необходимо добавить элемент (с соответствующим значением `position`):
+To add a divider to the list, it is necessary to add the following element (with the respective value of `position`):

 ```
 [